PennController/penncontroller.github.io/docs/basic-tutorial/4_adding-commands.md

 + [Special commands]({{special_commands.url | prepend: site.baseurl }}) are {{ special_commands.blurb | downcase }}

 {% capture label %}
-Element commands are the most common type of command.
 This tutorial uses the term “command” as shorthand for “element command”.
 If a global or special command is intended, the term “global command” or "special command" will be used.
 {% endcapture %}
 {% include note-label.html label-body=label  %}